MDI Parent & Guardian Resources

 Guided by our Aboriginal Steering Committee, HELP respects the First Nations principles of OCAP® (Ownership, Control, Access, and Possession) or other community based ethics codes, with regard to MDI data for First Nations, Métis and Inuit children.
 This means that Aboriginal Nations and organizations have access to group-level data for the First Nations, Métis and Inuit children in their area, to support Aboriginal self-determination and inform program and policy creation.
 As part of this commitment, HELP never publically reports Aboriginal MDI data or uses it for comparison with other data.
 HELP has established a clear process for sharing MDI data for First Nations, Métis and Inuit children.
-For more information, please contact Kimberley Bayer, the HELP Aboriginal Community Liaison Coordinator at email@example.com.
+For more information, please contact Lauren Wolfe, HELP's Aboriginal Community Liaison Coordinator at firstname.lastname@example.org.

 Frequently Asked Questions

 Can I see the questions on the MDI?

 Yes.
 The questionnaire is available here: MDI Grade 4 and MDI Grade 7.
 Some parents use questions from the MDI to help guide conversations about their child’s feelings and experiences in school and in the community.

 Can I see my child’s answers to the MDI survey?